 Theories and Models Theorist(s) Key Focus Objective Model Ralph W. Tyler Aligning pre-behavioral goals with the actual outcome (Tyler, 1949).
-In Tyler's opinion, evaluation is defined as the comparison of expected and actual outcomes.
-Cost Benefit Analysis Approach Used to identify and judge what investments returned in terms of objectives attained and larger social benefits, as well as to understand the complete expenses of a program (Stufflebeam et al., 2006:51).
-Procedures that are primarily quantitative in nature and are used to determine the total Case Study Approach Examine the needs of beneficiaries and the extent to which the program met those needs (Stufflebeam et al., 2006:54).
+In Tyler's opinion, evaluation is defined as the comparison of expected and actual outcomes Cost Benefit Analysis Approach Used to identify and judge what investmen returned in terms of objectives attained an larger social benefits, as well as to understan the complete expenses of a progra (Stufflebeam et al., 2006:51).
+Procedures that are primarily quantitative in nature and are used to determine the total costs of a program.
+Case Study Approach Examine the needs of beneficiaries and the extent to which the program met those needs (Stufflebeam et al., 2006:54).
 Responsive Model of Evaluation Robert E. Stake An evaluation is deemed responsive if it "orients more directly to program actions than to program intentions; reacts to audience demand for information; and refers to the many value perspectives present in reporting the program's success and failure" (Stake, 1975:14).
-Context, Input, Process, Product (CIPP) Model on Evaluation Daniel Stufflebeam • The four dimensions of the CIPP paradigm are context evaluation, input evaluation, process evaluation, and product evaluation (Stufflebeam, 2000, 2003).
-Context evaluation is concerned with determining the requirements, challenges, and opportunities that exist within a certain setting.
+Context, Input, Process, Product (CIPP) Model on Evaluation Daniel Stufflebeam The four dimensions of the CIPP paradigm are context evaluation, input evaluation, process evaluation, and product evaluation (Stufflebeam, 2000, 2003). • Context evaluation is concerned with determining the requirements, challenges, and opportunities that exist within a certain setting.
 Input evaluation is used to compare alternative strategies, work plans, and finances for programs or projects that are being implemented.
 Process evaluation is used to track and evaluate actions that take place throughout the execution of programs or projects.
-Product evaluation aids in identifying and evaluating the intended and unexpected results of programs or projects across the short, medium, and long term (Shtufflebeam, 2000, 2003, 2014).
+Product evaluation aids in identifying and evaluating the intended and unexpected results of programs or projects across the short, medium, and long term (Stufflebeam, 2000, 2003, 2014).

-Kirkpatrick's four- level evaluation model Donald Kirpatrick Kirkpatrick's four-level method is widely used as a model for assessing learner outcomes in training programs (Kirkpatrick, 1996).
-Kirkpatrick suggested gathering data to assess four hierarchical 'levels' of program outcomes: (1) learner satisfaction or reaction to the program; (2) learning measures attributed to the program (e.g., knowledge gained, skills improved, attitudes changed) (3) changes in learner behavior in the context for which they are being trained; and (4) the program's final results in its larger context.
-"Balanced Scorecard" Provide a balance picture of current operating performance as well as the drivers of future performance.
-Provides executive with a comprehensive framework that can translate a company's vision and strategy into a coherent and linked set of performance measures (Stufflebeam e al., 2006:28).
-Empowerment Evaluation Approach David M Fetterman Fetterman (2001) defined empowerment evaluation as "the use of evaluation concepts techniques, and findings to foste improvement and self-determination" (p.
+· onald • rpatrick • Kirkpatrick's four-level method is widely used as a model for assessing learner outcomes in training programs (Kirkpatrick, 1996).
+Kirkpatrick suggested gathering data to assess four hierarchical 'levels' of program outcomes: (1) learner satisfaction or reaction to the program; (2) learning measures attributed to the program (e.g., knowledge gained, skills improved, attitudes changed); (3) changes in learner behavior in the context for which they are being trained; and (4) the program's final results in its larger context.
+"Balanced Scorecard" • Provide a balanced picture of current operating performance as well as the drivers of future performance.
+Provides executives with a comprehensive framework that can translate a company's vision and strategy into a coherent and linked set of performance measures (Stufflebeam et al., 2006:28). evid M. etterman • Fetterman (2001) defined empowerment evaluation as "the use of evaluation concepts, techniques, and findings to foster improvement and self-determination" (p.
 3).
-Empowerment evaluation has an unambiguous value orientation-it is designed to help people, help themselves and improve their programs using a form of self-evaluation and reflection(Stufflebeam et al., 2006:29).
-Total Quality Management(TQM) Approach William Deming Total quality management (TQM) is a continuous process of recognizing and eliminating faults ("How total quality management (TQM) works," n.d.)
-The goal is to continuously improve interna procedures in order to enhance the quality o an organization's outputs, such as goods and services ("How total quality management (TQM) works," n.d.).
-SWOT(Strength Weakness Opportunities and Threats Analysis) Albert Humphrey An organization's strengths and weaknesses are internal.
-Who is on a team, patents intellectual property, and location are all examples.
-External opportunities and dangers are those that occur outside of the firm, in the bigge market.
-Competitors, raw material pricing and client shopping tendencies are all examples.
+Empowerment evaluation has an unambiguous value orientation-it is designed to help people, help themselves and improve their programs using a form of self-evaluation and reflection (Stufflebeam et al., 2006:29).
+Total Quality Windows Management (TQM) Approach illiam Deming • Total quality management (TQM) is a continuous process of recognizing and eliminating faults ("How total quality management (TQM) works," n.d.)
+The goal is to continuously improve internal procedures in order to enhance the quality of an organization's outputs, such as goods and services ("How total quality management (TQM) works," n.d.).

+SWOT (Strength Weakness FOpportunities and Threats Analysis)